jmateutgx/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 {{% / release-notes-container %}}
 ### 2018-08-03
 {{% release-notes-container type="d"%}}
 - Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
 - Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
 - Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
 Reason: Please use PaymentXBookingInfoCriteriaInput.
-Expected removal on 2018-11-01 .
+Finally removed on 2018-07-25 .
+- Deprecated `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-24 .
+- Deprecated `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-24 .
+- Deprecated `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Finally removed on 2018-07-24 .
+{{% / release-notes-container %}}
+### 2018-07-25
+{{% release-notes-container type="r"%}}
+- Removed `hotel` from `Booking`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `hotel` from `Quote`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `hotel` from `Search`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `hotel` from `Booking`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `hotel` from `Quote`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `hotel` from `Search`.
+Reason: You can find it in query at HotelX.
+Deprecated on 2017-11-21 .
+- Removed `useContext` from `HotelSettingsInput`.
+Reason: Redundant..
+Deprecated on 2017-12-12 .
+- Removed `useContext` from `HotelSettingsInput`.
+Reason: Redundant..
+Deprecated on 2017-12-12 .
+- Removed `connectUser` from `HotelSettingsInput`.
+Reason: Redundant..
+Deprecated on 2018-03-19 .
+- Removed `connectUser` from `HotelSettingsInput`.
+Reason: Redundant..
+Deprecated on 2018-03-19 .
+- Removed `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `organization` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `pointOfSaleCode` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `bookingReference` from `PaymentXBookingInfoFilterInput`.
+Reason: Please use PaymentXBookingInfoCriteriaInput.
+Deprecated on 2018-08-03 .
+- Removed `distribute` from `AddOns`.
+Reason: You can find it in distribution AddOn.
+Deprecated on 2018-05-21 .
+- Removed `distribute` from `AddOns`.
+Reason: You can find it in distribution AddOn.
+Deprecated on 2018-05-21 .
 {{% / release-notes-container %}}
 ### 2018-07-24
 {{% release-notes-container type="r"%}}